hannesdelbeke/maya-module-template/README.md

 ### command demo

-In Maya Python scripting, MPxCommand is a base class for creating custom commands.
+Adding a command to your plugin is optional.
+(I never had the need for it) In Maya Python scripting, MPxCommand is a base class for creating custom commands.
 Below is a simple example of creating a custom command using MPxCommand.
 This example demonstrates a command that creates a cube.

 ```python